-This audit fails if your page doesn't have a description,
+- Your page doesn't have a

 Lighthouse doesn't evaluate the quality of your description.

-How to add a meta description
+How to add a meta description #

 <head> of each of your pages:

-<meta name="Description" content="Put your description here.">
+<meta name="description" content="Put your description here.">

-<meta name="Description" content="Author: A.N.
+<meta name="description" content="Author: A.N.
 Author,

 Illustrator: P. Picture, Category: Books, Price: $17.99,

-Length: 784 pages>
+Length: 784 pages">

-Meta description guidelines
+Meta description best practices #

-- Create a description for every page.
+- Use a unique description for each page.

 - Make descriptions clear and concise.
 Avoid vague descriptions like "Home."